Whatever kind of relationship you have with your mom, you'll probably wonder how to tell her about your decision to get breast implants.

 If you do decide to then say you're getting breast implants, be prepared to accept whatever her response is.

-It can be really valuable having mom on board, but you do not need her approval (or anyone else's for that matter!).
+It can be really valuable having mom on board, but you do not need her approval (or anyone else's for that matter!) to get breast implants.
 Your mom may be your best ally in terms of post-op recovery.

 If and when you do feel confident to share you news how to break it is a very personal thing.
-Whether you choose to keep your BA a secret, or bring your nearest and dearest in on the plan, do what's right for you :)
+Whether you choose to keep your breast augmentation a secret, or bring your nearest and dearest in on the plan, do what's right for you :)